-I also work in close collaboration with your Primary Veterinarian, and if need be, a Veterinary Behaviourist, Physiotherapist, or any other auxiliary professional, to provide you and your dog with the most comprehensive service.
+I work in close collaboration with your Primary Veterinarian, and if need be, a Veterinary Behaviourist, Physiotherapist, or any other auxiliary professional, to provide you and your dog with the most comprehensive service.

 Coaching people and training dogs to live their best lives, is my passion and I welcome the opportunity to encourage your desire to learn more about your dog.

 Publications, write-ups & invitations: